ricardombrodriguez/IES_98388/lab1/README.md

 mvn archetype:generate -DgroupId=com.MyWeatherRadar.app -DartifactId=MyWeatherRadar -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```

+groupId: Domain of the project

+artifactId: Name of the project

+version: Version of the project

 # API request:

 Start by analyzing the struct of the API requests and the replies (e.g.: check the 5-days aggregateforecast for a location - “Previsão Meteorológica Diária até 5 dias agregada por Local”).
 You may use any HTTP client, such as the browser or the curl utility.
 For example, to get a 5-day forecast for Aveiro (which has the internal id=1010500):